 $28 Million Verdict in Xarelto Case

-$28 million in damages was awarded to a woman hospitalized after taking the blood thinner drug Xarelto.
+$28 Million in damages was awarded to a woman hospitalized after taking the blood thinner drug Xarelto.
 A Philadelphia jury ordered J&J and Bayer, which jointly developed the product, to pay $1.8 million in actual damages and $26 million in punitive damages.
-Plaintiff Lynn Hartman took Xarelto for over a year before being suffering a gastrointestinal bleeding requiring four transfusions and hospitalization in 2014.
+Plaintiff Lynn Hartman took Xarelto for over a year before suffering a gastrointestinal bleeding requiring four (4) blood transfusions and hospitalization in 2014.
 At trial, ex-FDA Chief David Kessler testified that Xarelto’s warning labels understated the drug’s bleeding risks and didn’t warn doctors that some patients would be at higher risks for bleed outs.

 370 deaths have been reported according to the U.S. Food and Drug Administration.
 The number of Xarelto suits has grown by 27 percent this year with 20,000 existing claims.
 The drug is Bayer’s top-selling product, generating $3.2 billion in sales last year and $2.5 billion in 2015 for the Leverkusen, Germany-based pharmaceutical company.
 Bloomberg cites Xarelto as J&J’s third-largest seller, bringing in $2.3 billion in 2016 as the New Brunswick, New Jersey, company seeks to replace revenue from its Remicade arthritis treatment, which lost patent protection a year ago.